aclason/rsortie/README.md

 # rsortie

-## Forest Stand Neighbourhood Dynamics Model
+### Modelling forest stand dynamics with SORTIE-ND in R

-This is an R package that facilitates the use of SORTIE-ND, a C++ model, in R.

-**rsortie** allows the user to modify input files, run simulations, and process output files for this forest stand dynamics model.
+This is an R package that allows users to interact with SORTIE-ND.
+Specifically, users can modify input parameter files, run simulations, and process output files from SORTIE-ND.

-We assume that the user is familiar with the program R, which can be downloaded from the web at http://www.cran.r-project.org/.
+We assume that users are familiar with R (http://www.cran.r-project.org/), and have downloaded are familiar with SORTIE-ND (http://www.sortie-nd.org/).

-The user must also download and be familiar with SORTIE-ND, to learn and download the SORTIE-ND GUI, please visit http://www.sortie-nd.org/.

-All questions regarding this code should be directed to alana.clason@bvcentre.ca or sortie@bvcentre.ca

-## Installation
+### Installation

 1.\ Install the SORTIE-ND GUI.